 Danny Paikov <firstname.lastname@example.org>

 The show originally premiered on ABC for the 1995-96 season.
-Despite receiving decent ratings ABC canceled it.
-It was subsequently picked up by NBC and, in order to give it time to retool the show and make some cast changes, it began its run on NBC as a springtime replacement in Jan.
-1997 (the first episode was called, "We're At NBC Now").
+Despite receiving decent ratings, ABC cancelled it.
+It was subsequently picked up by NBC, and, in order to give it time to retool the show, and make some cast changes, it began its run on NBC as a springtime replacement in January 1997 (the first episode was called, "We're At NBC Now").
 It was renewed for a third season.
-However, after still more changes to the show, ratings plummeted, and the show was canceled.
-Since NBC had ordered a full season a number of shows were never aired during its broadcast run.
+However, after still more changes to the show, ratings plummeted, and the show was cancelled.
+Since NBC had ordered a full season, several shows were never aired during its broadcast run.
 Téa Leoni is the only cast member to have remained with the show throughout its entire run.
 See more »

 See more »